BaderNader321/Comparison-Analysis-of-Two-OTT-Platforms/README.md

 There are five dashboards providing insights into various aspects of the two platforms.

-1. **Content Library Analysis:** A comparative analysis of content types across both platforms, highlighting diversity, genre distribution, and runtime variations.
+1. **Content Library Analysis:** This dashboard explores the content available on the platform.
+It includes total content count, run time, and a breakdown of content by type, genre, and language.
+Key visuals include bar charts for content distribution across genres and languages, and a matrix comparing content type against total content count.
-2. **Subscriber Insights:** An exploration of subscriber trends, including acquisition patterns and demographic differences.
+2. **Subscriber Insights:** This dashboard provides an overview of user demographics and subscription trends.
+It displays total, paid, and free user counts, along with their percentages.
+The visuals include a breakdown of user growth by age group, city tier, and device type, a stacked bar chart of subscription plan trends over time, and an age-group distribution comparison across subscription types.
-3. **Inactivity Analysis:** An assessment of inactivity trends based on age groups, city tiers, and subscription plans, identifying potential retention challenges.
+3. **Inactivity Analysis:** This dashboard tracks user engagement by highlighting inactive users.
+It presents metrics on total users, active and inactive users, and their percentages.
+Visuals include a table showing inactive users by month and age group, a bar chart comparing active vs. inactive users by city tier, and a stacked bar chart of monthly activity trends.
-4. **Upgrade and Downgrade Patterns:** A deep dive into subscription transitions, examining factors influencing upgrades and analyzing trends associated with downgrades.
+4. **Upgrade and Downgrade Patterns:** This dashboard analyzes user subscription changes, showcasing upgrade and downgrade percentages.
+Key visuals include a Sankey chart illustrating user flow between plans, a bar chart for upgrade/downgrade timing, and a breakdown of subscription changes by age group and city tier.
-5. **Content Consumption Behavior:** An analysis of user engagement, including total watch time, device preferences, and variations based on demographic factors.
+5. **Content Consumption Behavior:** This dashboard provides insights into user watch time and device usage.
+It features total and average watch time, a stacked bar chart of watch time by subscription plan over quarters, a treemap of device types used for content consumption, and a bar chart showing average watch time by age group and device type.

 ### Home Page